-The Committee strengthened program integrity and achieved budgetary savings by addressing concerns regarding the connections between the Low-Income Home Energy Assistance Program (LIHEAP) and the Standard Utility Allowance (SUA) used in the SNAP food benefit calculation.
-To streamline State administration of the SNAP program, each State develops and uses a simplified SUA, a fixed dollar amount representing the average household energy costs in the State.
+The Committee strengthens program integrity and achieves budgetary savings by addressing concerns regarding the connections between the Low-Income Home Energy Assistance Program (LIHEAP) and the Standard Utility Allowance (SUA) used in the SNAP food benefit calculation.
+To streamline state administration of the SNAP program each state develops and uses a simplified SUA.
+This fixed dollar amount represents the average household energy costs in the state.
 States use the SUA to calculate the utilities expense deduction for households in their State.
 SNAP households that qualify for the SUA will typically receive a higher average amount of monthly SNAP food benefits based on average utilities being paid.
-Typically, to qualify for the SUA, SNAP households must provide actual utility bills.
-An exception is LIHEAP.
+Typically, to qualify for the SUA, a SNAP household must demonstrate it has utility expenses.
 Because LIHEAP rarely covers the full amount of utilities a household pays, receipt of LIHEAP is considered to be a reasonable proxy for actual utility expenses.
-SNAP allows households that receive LIHEAP to claim the SUA.
-Some States have chosen to provide an annual nominal amount (e.g. \$1) in LIHEAP benefits to households all SNAP households to boost monthly SNAP food benefits.
-According to the Congressional Budget Office, 17 State agencies are issuing nominal LIHEAP benefits to qualify households for additional monthly SNAP benefits.
+For program efficiency, SNAP allows households that receive LIHEAP to claim the SUA.
+Some States have chosen to provide an annual nominal amount (e.g. \$1) in LIHEAP benefits to all SNAP households for the sole purpose of increasing monthly SNAP food benefits.
+According to the Congressional Budget Office, 17 state agencies are issuing nominal LIHEAP benefits to qualify households for additional monthly SNAP benefits.
 In general, the Committee supports continuing the practice of utilizing income and deductions as a means to determine appropriate benefit levels based on the amount of income that is available for a household to make necessary food purchases.
 "Shelter costs" are one of the key components in this determination.
 The intent of the excess shelter deduction is to appropriately increase benefits for those households with significant housing and utility expenses.
 LIHEAP is targeted to low-income households who cannot afford to pay their energy bills.
 Moreover, the Congressional Budget Office has indicated that this connection also reduces SNAP administrative costs.
 The Committee is concerned with the use of nominal LIHEAP payments to increase SNAP benefits.
-The Com-mittee contends that State issuance of nominal LIHEAP payments to qualify all SNAP households to claim the SUA is not consistent with the intent of the SNAP utility expense deduction.
-As such, the reported bill requires SNAP households to receive at least \$10 in annual LIHEAP benefits to qualify for the Standard Utility Allowance.
+While the Committee acknowledges many SNAP recipients have difficulty providing food for the entirety of the month based on current SNAP allocations, the Committee contends that state issuance of nominal LIHEAP payments to qualify all SNAP households to claim the SUA is not consistent with the intent of the SNAP utility expense deduction, nor with the intent of the program in general.
+The Committee recognizes that this practice has brought unwarranted criticism to the program.
+To address these concerns, the reported bill requires SNAP households to have received at least \$10 in annual LIHEAP benefits within the previous 12 months to qualify for the Standard Utility Allowance.
 The Committee intends for this change to sufficiently deter the practice of using nominal LIHEAP benefits while not disrupting the relationship between SNAP and LIHEAP and minimizing the impact on SNAP recipients.